Enhanced dispersion in intermittent multiphase flow: Abstract

 \section{Abstract}

 Transport in multiphase flow through porous media plays a central role in many biological, geological, and engineered systems.
-Whereas solute and particle dispersion has been extensively studied in single-phase flow, less is known about dispersion in multiple flowing fluid phases in porous media.
-Here, we use numerical simulations of transport in immiscible two-phase flow to investigate dispersion in porous media.
+Here, we use numerical simulations of transport in immiscible two-phase flow to investigate dispersion in multiphase porous media flow.
 While dispersion in the main flow direction is similar to that of a single-phase flow and is governed by the porous media structure, we find that transverse dispersion exhibits fundamentally different dynamics.
-The repeated activation and deactivation of different flow pathways under the effect of capillary forces leads to intermittent flow patterns, strongly enhancing dispersion.
-We demonstrate that transverse dispersion is governed by the capillary length scale, which sets the characteristic size for the spatial variation of flow pathways.
-This leads to a new scaling law relating multiphase flow dynamics to transport properties, opening a range of fundamental, engineering and environmental applications.
+The repeated activation and deactivation of different flow pathways under the effect of capillary forces lead to intermittent flow patterns, strongly enhancing dispersion.
+We show that the transverse dispersion is controlled by the length scale of fluid clusters, and thus inversely proportional to the square root of the Bond number, the ratio of the force driving the flow and the surface tension.
+This result leads to a new scaling law relating multiphase flow dynamics to transport properties, opening a range of fundamental and engineering applications.